 How to Add Pine Cones and Burlap to your Christmas Decor

 Pine cones are durable, easy to work with, and come in a variety of sizes and colors.
+They are available to purchase online or in craft stores.

 You'll find a post on our Pine Cones Pinterest board that explains how to clean pine cones when you bring them in from outdoors.